davidyakobovitch/data_science_standards/readme.md

 <ol>
 <li> Github Organization: Create one parent directory for your project, with separate Jupyter Notebooks for each section, a data folder, and an assets folder for images.</li>
 <li> Final presentation to be shared as a Google Slides presentation or Microsoft PowerPoint or React Native Slides</li>
 <li> Presentation to focus on business analysis, insights, and business impact with graphs, and machine learning output.
-Minimal, if any, code should be shown in presentation.<li>
+Minimal, if any, code should be shown in presentation.</li>
 <li> Presentation should use maximum of 3 fonts.</li>
 <li> Maximum of 20 slides.</li>
 <li> Can be interpreted if sent as a cold e-mail without you presenting your report.</li>